wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 #### Installation:

-- Main File - [AnhNVSE](https://www.nexusmods.com/newvegas/mods/74012) (you should already have this if following the guide)
+- Main File - [AnhNVSE](https://www.nexusmods.com/newvegas/mods/74012) - You should already have this if following the guide.
 - Main File - Main And Pause Menus Overhaul
   - Press **M** from the pause menu to access the MCM
   - Press **N** from the pause or main menu to configure MAPMO's settings